-- The Tariff points calculator – updated every May with qualifications that have been added to the UCAS Tariff.
-Our calculator provides an indicative guide to students of how many points each qualification is awarded.
+- The Tariff points calculator – updated every year with qualifications that have been added to the UCAS Tariff.
+Our calculator provides an indicative guide to students of the total number of points allocated to their qualification(s).

 The UCAS Tariff was first introduced in 2001 to help those working in admissions to make comparisons between qualifications.
 However, both the range of qualifications held by applicants, and the variety of progression routes into HE increased, therefore in 2012, UCAS completed a review of what information universities and colleges, students, and schools and advisers needed about qualifications to facilitate admission to HE.
 The review identified the needs of admissions teams for more detailed, structured information about qualifications, hence the development of QIPs.

 The UCAS Board also decided that a new Tariff should be developed to meet certain design principles.
 It decided the new Tariff should be a simple metric for data returns, easy to administer, fit for purpose, and allow to add more vocational and international qualifications.
 This simple mathematical model could still be used by universities and colleges instead of grades in their entry requirements.